everettgreen/laravel-weather/readme.md

 - The set of zip codes and their respective retrieval frequency should be contained in configuration file
 - Use the OpenWeatherMap API for data retrieval (https://openweathermap.org)

+# Installation
+- This repository depends on composer and was tested successfully with PHP7.1
+- If you're running Mac or Linux, you should be able to run `./quickstart.sh` to perform the following steps automatically.
+Your mileage may vary on Windows.
+    You'll still need to enter your own API key.
+- After cloning this repository, navigate to the project root and run `composer install`
+- Copy `./.env.example` to `./.env` and update the OpenWeatherMap API key
+- Create empty file `./database/database.sqlite`
+- Then, run `php artisan migrate` to install schema

 # Notes
 - I have used Laravel Framework 5.4 for this exercise.
 - I have attempted to follow a TDD process for the first time, but only